alpinelinux/docker-abuild/README.md

 ## Configuration

-The `dabuild` script is generated from `dabuild.in` on `make build`.
+The `dabuild` script is generated from `dabuild.in` on `make dabuild`.
 This ensures synchronisation of volume names.
-By default, the `dabuild` script then uses the Docker image `mor1/abuild`.
-To use a different image, set the `IMG` variable in the `Makefile` and then `make build`.
+By default, the `dabuild` script then uses the Docker image `mor1/dabuild`.
+To use a different image, set the `IMG` variable in the `Makefile` and then `make dabuild`.

 On invocation from within an `aports/` tree, the script will determine the root of the tree (`.../aports/`) and bind mount it into the container at `/home/builder/aports`.
-It also bind mounts `$HOME/.abuild` for configuration and `.../aports/../packages` for `abuild` output packages.
+It also bind mounts `$HOME/.abuild` for configuration and `.../aports/../packages` for `abuild` to output packages.

 ## Building without fetching